-As outlined in Volume 4, Attachment B, the construction program is expected to be staged into nine construction hubs that will support transmission line construction activities and will also support substation construction activities.
-Construction of the Project within the required timeframes is expected to require two working fronts undertaking concurrent activities across most of the construction hubs.
+As outlined in Volume 4, Attachment B, the construction program is expected to be staged into nine construction hubs that will support transmission line construction activities and will also support substation construction activities (refer Figure 3-1).
+Construction of the Project within the required timeframes is expected to involve two working fronts undertaking concurrent activities across most of the construction hubs.
 The relationship between the nine construction hubs and anticipated sequence of land clearing with the potential to impact species habitat and/or vegetation is outlined in Table 4-1.

 Subject to approval, construction is scheduled to commence (i.e. clearing and grubbing) at the Cloncurry, Pentland and Hughenden areas in Q3 2022.
-To align with the construction staging, it is

-CuString's intent to stage offsets such that offsets for the initial construction stages are sought and secured first, followed by offset requirements for the subsequent construction stages.
+To align with the construction staging, it is CuString's intent to stage offsets such that offsets for the initial construction stages are sought and secured first, followed by offset requirements for the subsequent construction stages.

-The extent of significant residual impacts has yet to be finalised with the Government agencies.
-As the extent is being finalised, the offsets staging plans will also be confirmed and aligned with the final construction staging plans.
+The extent of potential significant residual impacts have been broken up across the nine construction hubs as shown in Table 3-3.
+It is expected that offsets staging will also be confirmed and aligned with the final construction staging.
 Offset staging will be outlined in the OAMPs and Offset Delivery Plans as required.
 These will require approval prior to commencement of impacts requiring offsets.